 Some Kansas auto insurance providers offer insurance discounts for having green driving habits and/or driving a fuel-efficient vehicle.
 Consult your car insurance company about potential green vehicle discounts such as:

 - Pay as you drive discounts.

-If your current KS auto insurance carrier doesn’t reward eco-friendly driving, find one that does.
+If your Kansas auto insurance policy doesn't reward eco-friendly driving, find an insurance company that does.
 Compare auto insurance rates online and save some green for going green.